-Yes.
-Upon completion of the training, each participant will receive a Naloxone (Narcan) kit containing two doses of Narcan nasal spray, a pocket face shield, gloves and a resource guide for assistance with substance use disorder treatment.
+Opioid response trainings are held several times per month.
+Registration is required, as class size is limited.
+Upon completion of the training, each participant will receive a Narcan kit containing two doses of nasal spray, a pocket face shield, gloves and a resource guide for assistance with substance abuse treatment.

 BW Health Services